 Free or paid?

 Free is usually always better, but that's not always the case when it comes to cloud services.
 Many companies offer small plans so you can try their cloud service, and for the most part, these are as secure and safe as their standard, paid service.
-Many of these free cloud storage (opens in new tab) plans don't come with all of the providers' regular features, though they are still a workable alternative for those on a budget.
+Many of the best free cloud storage plans don't come with all of the providers' regular features, though they are still a workable alternative for those on a budget.

 The providers who provide all of their services for free and seem too good to be true probably are.
 It's not that their cloud service is poor.
 It's that they are likely making money in some way off your data.
 There's no such thing as a free lunch, and if you're not paying for a product, you likely are the product.